 Green Energy for a Penny

 The Green Energy for a Penny program allows you to participate in a clean energy future.
-For just 1¢ per kWh, you can power your home or business with local solar energy and improve your impact on the environment.
+For an additional 1¢ per kWh, you can power your home or business with local solar energy and improve your impact on the environment.

 Getting started is easy